vsaraikin/capital-sms/README.md

 2. `cd app`
 3. `uvicorn main:app --reload --log-config=./logging.yaml`

+>Note: It is important that if you run it locally, you do that from `app` folder.

 ## Things that might be done, but I don't have time for: